Antovigo/Dyod/README.md

 Edit the ~/.config/dyod.conf to set the right commands to be executed (default commands are for Decibel).

-How do I use that?
+How do I use it?
 ================
 Simply launch Dyod, then type "part_of_artist_name/part_of_album_name", without the quotes, and press enter.
 Example : wh/st would play An Electric Storm by White Noise

-Add + before your request to queue the album at the end of the playlist.
+If you want the selected album to be queued at the end of the playlist, add + at the end of your command.
-Ex : +wh/st
+Ex : wh/st+

 When proposed several choices, type ! to play everything.